pyeventsourcing/eventsourcing/README.md

 Congratulations.
 You have created yourself an event sourced application.

-A more sophisticated example application can be found at in the library module ```eventsourcing.example.application```
+A slightly more developed example application can be found in the library module ```eventsourcing.example.application```